ministryofjustice/mojo-aws-github-oidc-provider/README.md

 # AWS GitHub OIDC Provider

 An AWS Github OIDC provider is managed on MoJO Shared Services AWS account.
-This OIDC provider can be used in HitHub workflow action in any repositories in **ministryofjustice** GitHub organisation.
+This OIDC provider can be used in GitHub workflow action in any repositories in **ministryofjustice** GitHub organisation.

 Make sure the repository is added in the `locals.tf` file in the `github_repositories` list.